scionproto/scion/doc/ControlPlanePKI.md

 - The [TRC Invariants](#trc-invariants) must hold.
 - The `ISD` identifier field is immutable.
 - The `TrustResetAllowed` field is immutable.
-- The `TRCVersion` field must be equal to the previous version + 1.
+- The `Version` field must be equal to the previous version + 1.
 - The `BaseVersion` must be equal to the base version of the pervious TRC.
 - The `GracePeriod` of the TRC must not be 0.
 (A TRC with a grace period of 0 indicates a trust reset)